JudSze/hal_miner_db/README.md

     * **DATABASE_URL** is the route to your DB
 * Run **python3 connection_database/app.py**
 * If you want to use the json solution with your own data, you can use the **db_to_json** script in the **read_in_database** folder to export the data into one json file

+_The author of this repository was trying to avoid vibe-coding, but occasionally general ChatGPT and Claude Sonnet 4 was used to figure out the infrastructure of the app._